Penicillium digitatum: Plant interactions

-Infection with green mould at 25 C can last 3 to 5 days with the rate of conidial production per infected fruit being as high as 1–2 billion conidia.
-Annual infections can occur anywhere from December to June and can take place throughout any point during and following harvesting.
-Transmission can occur mechanically or via conidial dispersal in water or air to fruit surfaces.
-Conidia often reside within soil but can also be found in the air of contaminated storage spaces.
-Being a wound pathogen, fruit injuries are required for successful fruit infections, with much of these injuries occurring due to improper handling throughout the harvesting process.
+Infection with green mould at 25 C can last 3 to 5 days, with the rate of conidial production per infected fruit being as high as 1–2 billion conidia.
+Infections can occur anywhere from December to June, and can take place throughout any point during and following harvesting.
+Transmission can occur mechanically, or via conidial dispersal in water or air to fruit surfaces.
+Conidia often reside within soil, but can also be found in the air of contaminated storage spaces.
+Being a wound pathogen, fruit injuries are required for successful fruit infections, with much of these injuries occurring due to improper handling during the harvesting process.
 Injuries can also be caused by other events such as frost and insect bites, and can be as minor as damage to fruit skin oil glands.
-Fallen fruit can also be susceptible to P. digitatum infections as has been noted in Israel, where P. digitatum infects fallen fruit more than P. italicum.
+Fallen fruit can also be susceptible to P. digitatum infections, as has been noted in Israel, where P. digitatum infects fallen fruit more than P. italicum.

 Pathogenicity of P. digitatum is suggested to rely on the acidification of the infected fruit.
 During fruit decay, this species has been observed to make citric acid and gluconic acid and sequester ammonium ions into its cytoplasm.
 The low pH may aid in the regulation of various gene-encoded pathogenic factors such as polygalactouronases.
-In addition, P. digitatum has also been observed to modify plant defense mechanisms, such as phenylalanine ammonia lyase activity, in the citrus fruits it infects.
+In addition, P. digitatum has been observed to modify plant defense mechanisms, including phenylalanine ammonia lyase activity, in the citrus fruits it infects.

 Modifications to the disease cycle of P. digitatum have been induced experimentally.
-For example, P. digitatum has been observed to cause infection in unwounded fruits through mechanical transmission although a higher infection dose was required in such instances.
+For example, P. digitatum has been observed to cause infection in unwounded fruits through mechanical transmission, although a higher infection dose was required in such instances.
 Apples have also been infected to a limited extent.
-Besides its pathogenic interactions, P. digitatum has also been implicated in naturally accelerating the ripening of green fruits and causing epinastic responses in various plants such as potato, tomato and sunflowers.
+Besides its pathogenic interactions, P. digitatum has been implicated in naturally accelerating the ripening of green fruits, and causing epinastic responses in various plants such as potato, tomato, and sunflowers.